 Changing batteries isn't something that has to be done often, here's how!

 We know changing batteries is probably one of peoples' least favorite things to do, so Conserv SCS sensors are designed for long battery life.
-Battery life always varies somewhat, and can be shortened by temperature extremes, sensors that move more often than expected (triggering motion alerts), or variability in the manufacturing process of the sensor and the battery itself.
+Battery life always varies somewhat, and can be shortened by temperature extremes, sensors that move more often than expected (triggering motion alerts), a prolonged time period where the sensor is trying to initially connect with the gateway, or variability in the manufacturing process of the sensor and the battery itself.
 Thankfully replacing them is pretty straightforward.

 - Unscrew the four screws on the back of the sensor that hold the two enclosure halves together.